ranja-sarkar/networks-graphs/README.md

 The method ingeniously combines the logic of Dijkstra's and the Bellman-Ford algorithms.
 Through a clever recursive technique, it avoids the need to fully sort vertices by distance which was the bottleneck.
 The result is a [faster](https://ranjas.substack.com/p/data-structures-and-algorithms), deterministic algorithm that runs in O(mlog2/3n) time.
 This has practical implications for speeding up route calculations in GPS, optimizing data flow in computer networks, and improving efficiency in logistics.

-💡A fundamental problem just got a new, faster solution.
+💡*A fundamental problem just got a new & faster solution*.

 -----